rsarendus/vecmath/README.md

 ### Segregation of Read and Write Operations

-Operations that can take the same object (or partial or swizzled references of the same object) as both the source of input and destination for output, are guaranteed to perform all the read operations from the source before any write operations to the destination take place.
+Operations that can take the same object as both the source of input and destination for output, are guaranteed to perform all the read operations from the source before any write operations to the destination take place.

 The same is expected from any implementing or extending classes.
-For example, when overriding default mutator methods, then operations like `vector.zyx(vector);`, `vector.xyz(vector.$yzx());` or `vector.zyx(vector.$yzx());` must not cause undefined behaviour.
+For example, when overriding default mutator methods, then operations like `vector.zyx(vector);` must not cause undefined behaviour.

 ### Extendability